We are very pleased to announce that the Shortlisted Titles for the 2020 Rialto Pamphlet Competition are, in no particular order,

-The Rialto invites you to enter our first ever pamphlet competition, with the chance of getting published in our award-winning pamphlet series.
+The Rialto invites you to enter our 2020 pamphlet competition, with the chance of getting published in our award-winning pamphlet series.

 1st prize: publication of the winning pamphlet + launch reading + up to £200 travel expenses